molangning/fast-mail-proxy/README.md

 `wolf_at_forrest.com_fox@proxy.com`

+(Using foxes and wolfs are more cute and interesting than the overused alice and bob.
+Fight me if you don't like it.)

-Sending mail requires a alias as the proxy needs to know who to address.
+Sending mail requires a alias as the proxy needs to know who to address as well as to check if the sender owns the alias.

-## Caveats
+## Future features

-Sending mail through the proxy will review your provider through message-id.
-This is unavoidable until I can find a way to patch it.

-This can be hidden by encrypting the message-id and decrypting it when it reaches the proxy.

-Replying to mail that was sent through the special address (like `wolf_at_forrest.com_fox@proxy.com`) will result in leaking the display name

-This could be solved using a special reply address or extracting the alias from above

-All other headers are dropped except for the essential headers like `Reply-To`
+- [ ] Cloudflare workers support using cloudflare kv storage
+- [x] Generic serverless support

+*Serverless support might have some issues where large attachments will cause a timeout.